Alan Ariano, Jenn Colella, Ellen Harvey, Liisi LaFontaine, Charlie Oh, Amanda Savan and Dustin Sullivan

 When Naomi becomes a finalist for the first one-way mission to Mars, she must choose: pursue her ambition or stay on Earth with the woman she loves.
 With a soaring, contemporary score, One Way is a moving portrait of how our choices affect those closest to us.

 In July 2015, the Musical Theatre Factory selected us for a one-week residency, culminating in a reading of our first act.
 In August of 2015, we took part in a writing residency at Two River Theater in Red Bank, NJ.
 In May 2016, a reading of the show was presented at Playwrights Horizons, produced by the Musical Theatre Factory and directed by Kirsten Sanderson (First Daughter Suite).
 In 2017, the show was a Yale Institute for Music Theatre finalist.
 In August 2017 we took part in a weeklong residency at Rhinebeck Writers Retreat, and then presented thirty minutes of material in the “From Page To Stage” festival at The Other Place in London.
-In February 2018, the piece took part in the Johnny Mercer Foundation Writers Colony at Goodspeed Musicals.
+In February 2018, the piece took part in the Johnny Mercer Foundation Writers Grove at Goodspeed Musicals.

 5 Things You Should Know